rachelwhitton/arity/README.md

 ### Theme Setup

-Navigate to `/web/wp-content/themes/arity` in your shell.
+From the root of your repo, navigate to `web/wp-content/themes/arity` in your shell.
 Refer to the theme README and follow the installation instructions.
-The theme is stubborn if its not built first.
+The theme is stubborn if it’s not built first.
 WP Admin should always work however.

 ### Return to project root folder